jenkinsci/opentelemetry-agent-metrics-plugin/README.md

 ## Installing the plugin:

-### Installation from the Jenkins plugin repository

-(The plugin is not yet published to the Jenkins repository)

-This is the preferred way to install this plugin, since it ensures that the plugin releases have passed the Jenkins build pipeline and tests.
-This also provides an easy way to upgrade the plugin.

-1. Log into your Jenkins web UI.
-2. On the left-hand side of the screen, click “Manage Jenkins”.
-3. Click “Manage Plugins”.
-4. Near the top of the screen, click on the “Advanced” tab.
-5. Search for “Prometheus monitoring”
-6. Select “Prometheus monitoring”
-7. Click “Download now and install after restart”
-8. Restart Jenkins.

 ### Manual install:

 1. Copy the `hpi` file to your Jenkins build server and place it in the Jenkins plugin directory (usually `/var/lib/jenkins/plugins`).